 If you think you’ve overpaid tax on your savings, you can claim it back by filling in form R40 on GOV.UKopens in new window.

-Some savings products pay interest that is tax-free- although most savers no longer need to save into an ISA to earn interest tax free, thanks to the introduction of the Personal Savings Allowance.
+Some savings products pay interest that is always tax-free, regardless of how much you earn or other savings interest you are receiving - although most savers no longer need to save into an ISA to earn interest tax free, thanks to the introduction of the Personal Savings Allowance.

 Your ISA allowance for the 2018/19 tax year is £20,000, meaning you can still save tax free even if you are an additional rate taxpayer.